-Home » All the best vegan recipes from Sweeter than Oats » Simple Vegan White Bean, Potato and Corn Chowder
+Home » All the best vegan recipes from Sweeter than Oats » Soup » Easy Vegan White Bean, Potato and Corn Chowder

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-The calendar tells me that it’s Summer, but my goosebumps and two layers of clothes are telling me the opposite.
-This can only mean one thing: the unique British Summertime.
-The occasional sunny days, when all the barbeques are dragged out, dusted off and set alight, meat blackening on top of these pyres, are always generously seasoned with showers, wind, overcast-ness and even hail.
+The calendar tells me that it’s summer, but my goose bumps and two layers of clothes are telling me the opposite.
+This can only mean one thing: the unique British summertime.
+The occasional sunny days are always generously seasoned with showers, wind, overcast-ness and even hail.
 And, when the sun does shine, it reaches almost Dante-esque temperatures that are almost unendurable.

 This has reflected itself vividly in my cooking too.
-Cozy soups and comforting puds have been on the menu in the Erickson household these past few weeks.
+Cosy soups have been on the menu in the Erickson household these past few weeks and with just a few simple ingredients and minimal preparation, you can enjoy a bowl of warm and satisfying chowder that will keep you full and satisfied.

 What Is Chowder?

-The most famous of all Chowders though, is the Clam Chowder, a typical New England version, using their local shellfish catches and almost impossible to replicate if you live in the UK, far away from where Clams tend to inhabit.
-Fortunately, tinned Clams offer an ethereal taste of the Northeast and can be quite a convincing substitute.
+The most famous of all chowders though, is clam chowder, a typical New England version, using local shellfish catches and almost impossible to replicate if you live in the UK, far away from where clams tend to inhabit.
+Fortunately, tinned clams offer an ethereal taste of the Northeast and can be quite a convincing substitute.

 Ingredients